emreture/cs50web-chemlab/README.md

 ## Web pages
 ### Navigation bar
 Customers can only see 'Home' and 'Analysis results' links on the navbar.
-In addition to these links laboratory staff can see 'Samples' (list samples and add sample) and 'Customers' link.
+In addition to these links laboratory staff can see 'Samples' (list samples and add sample) and 'Customers' links.
 Laboratory manager can see all of the links including the 'Site administration' link on the navbar.

 ### Homepage (/)
 This is the landing page of the website.
 A brief introduction about this website is presented on this page.